natcap/invest.users-guide/source/sdr.rst

 - If the pour point is actually a stream in the real world, try increasing your TFA and/or using the optional drainage layer so that the model recognizes this stream.

-- If the pour point is not a stream in the real world, try using larger input data to be sure it completely covers the watershed including its streams.
+- If the pour point is not a stream in the real world, try inputting data with a greater spatial extent to be sure it completely covers the watershed including its streams.

 Bare Soil